 - Skate the Rideau Canal in Ottawa in winter.

-- Enjoy the Ottawa winter festival.
+- Enjoy the Ottawa winter festivals.

 - Drive the Long Sault parkway between Kingston and Montreal.
 The parkway connects eleven islands on the St. Lawrence River and is beautiful!